Gloucestershire Energy from Waste facility

-Gloucestershire Energy from Waste Facility, also known as the Javelin Park Incinerator is a residual waste incinerator and energy-from-waste power station which produces 14.5MW of energy for the National Grid by burning up to 190,000 tonnes of residual waste each year.
+Gloucestershire Energy from Waste facility, also known as the Javelin Park Incinerator is an incinerator and energy-from-waste power station which produces 14.5MW of power for the National Grid, by burning up to 190,000 tonnes of residual waste each year.
 The site is located adjacent to the M5 motorway, near junction 12 and to the south of Gloucester.

 History

-Gloucestershire County Council bought the land for a waste plant at Javelin Park in 2009 for £7.4m.
+Gloucestershire County Council bought the land for a waste plant at Javelin Park in 2009 for £7.4 million.

-In March 2011 contractors Complete Circle and Urbaser with Balfour Beatty were invited to refine their proposals for the incinerator and in December 2011 Gloucestershire County Council awarded a consortium of Urbaser and Balfour Beatty (UBB) the 25-year contract, which is set to end in 2044.
+In March 2011, contractors Complete Circle and Urbaser with Balfour Beatty were invited to refine their proposals for the incinerator and in December 2011 Gloucestershire County Council awarded a consortium of Urbaser and Balfour Beatty (UBB) the 25-year contract, which is set to end in 2044.

-Planning permission was submitted in September 2012 however against the recommendation to accept the proposal by the authority's planning committee, it was rejected in March 2013 by the county council over concerns of its impact on the surrounding landscape.
+Planning permission was submitted in September 2012, however against the recommendation to accept the proposal by the authority's planning committee, it was rejected in March 2013 by the county council over concerns of its impact on the surrounding landscape.
 Javier Peiro, a director of UBB said the decision was "very disappointing on many levels".
 UBB appealed the decision and after a public inquiry, the project was approved in January 2015.
 Former Communities Secretary Eric Pickles delayed announcing his ruling three times on whether the project would be going ahead and Liberal Democrat councillor Jeremy Hilton, described the failures to make a decision as a "disgrace".

-In June 2018 the Information Commissioner's Office ruled that Gloucestershire County Council had to publish commercially sensitive parts of a previously redacted report on the project due to Freedom of Information Act rules.
-Campaigners had requested information such as the agreed price per tonne of waste processed and the price of electricity generated for third parties, to be able to assess whether the project was value for money.
-The details were released on December 21st, revealing a cost of £112.47 per tonne of waste burnt.
+In June 2018, the Information Commissioner's Office ruled that Gloucestershire County Council must publish commercially sensitive parts of a previously redacted report on the project due to Freedom of Information Act rules.
+Campaigners had requested information such as the price per tonne of waste processed and the electrical cost for third parties, to be able to assess whether the project was value for money.
+The details were released on 21 December 2018, revealing a cost of £112.47 per tonne of waste burnt.

-In August 2016 construction began on the Javelin Park site, on part of the former RAF Moreton Valence Airfield.
+In August 2016, construction began on the Javelin Park site, on part of the former RAF Moreton Valence Airfield.
 Construction was completed in June 2019, with the facility beginning its commissioning process and receiving its first waste as part of testing.
 This was completed in October and the site became fully operational in January 2020.

+Balfour Beatty sold its 49.5% share of the facility in December 2023, resulting in the facility being owned outright by Urbaser.
+With the FCC Servicios Medio Ambiente purchase of Urbaser’s UK affiliate in June 2024, operation of the plant transferred to FCC Environment UK.